microsoft/pxt/README.md

 The last command will open default browser and point it to http://localhost:3232/

+The `kind target microbit` is essentially the same as `mkdir node_modules; npm install kindscript-microbit`

 In future, you just need to run `kind serve`.
 You can also run `npm update` to upgrade the target and KindScript.